ABOUT US

 Rashad C. Norris,

-Rashad received his BA in Marketing Communication with a Minor in
+in Marketing Communication with a Minor in English from the University

-English from the University of Puget Sound where he also played
+of Puget Sound where he also played basketball.
+He earned his Master’s

-basketball.
-He earned his Master’s in Public Administration from the
+in Public Administration from the Evergreen State College.
+He has

-Programs Juvenile Rehabilitation by conducting culturally relevant healing sessions with incarcerated teens as a part of the youth's re-entry process.
+Rehabilitation by conducting culturally relevant healing sessions with incarcerated teens as a part of the youth's re-entry process.

 In addition to his work he has extensive experience in creating black and